downlinko/downlinko.github.io/_posts/development/testing/2018-12-31-download-install-apache-jmeter.md

 Today you’re going to see how to download and install [Apache JMeter](http://jmeter.apache.org/){:target="_blank"} on Windows.

-In three easy steps.
+In four easy steps.

-Let’s dive right in.
+Let’s get this show on the road.

 ## What is Apache JMeter?

 [Apache JMeter](https://en.wikipedia.org/wiki/Apache_JMeter){:target="_blank"} is a load testing tool.
 It focuses on analyzing and measuring the performance of a variety of services.

 JMeter was originally designed for testing Web Applications.
-Today it has the ability to test many different applications/server/protocol types: HTTP, FTP, JDBC, LDAP, JMS, SMTP, POP3, IMAP, TCP and others.
+Today it has the ability to **test many different protocols**: HTTP, FTP, JDBC, LDAP, JMS, SMTP, POP3, IMAP, TCP, and others.

 The JMeter project is part of the Apache Software Foundation.
 A decentralized open source community of developers.